SigmaX/SigmaEC/README.md

 effects in other parts of the program.
 This makes unit testing easier and reduces the potential for confusion on the part of the user.

+SigmaEC's notion of wiring together general components to create applications will be familiar to users of dependency injection frameworks such as [Spring][4].
+We use Java property files rather than XML, however, because they are easier to read and extend with special features like arithmetic operators, etc.

 ## Features

   - Bitstring and real-valued genetic algorithms.